rysmith/hashrobot/README.md

 * [Materialise CSS](http://materializecss.com/ "Materialize") for CSS
 * Icons from [Font Awesome](https://fortawesome.github.io/Font-Awesome/icons/ "Font Awesome")
 * Fonts from [Google Fonts](https://www.google.com/fonts "Google fonts")

+## License

+Copyright (C) 2105 Ryan Smith, Jeff Demers, Chris Wu

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.